 In addition to high fees, PeerForm loans are slightly limited in scope and length.
 You can only borrow up to $25,000 for starters, and repayment terms only last up to 60 months.
 Finally, you can only apply for a PeerForm loan as an individual since joint loans and cosigners are not allowed.

-Also note that, while you can get a loan from PeerForm with a competitive interest rate as low as 5.99% if you have good credit, you would probably want to choose a different lender in that case.
+Also note that, while you can get a loan from PeerForm with a competitive interest rate from 5.99%–29.99%.
+If you have good credit, you would probably want to choose a different lender in that case.
 That’s because PeerForm charges an origination fees where many other lenders do not.

 - Related: What is a Good Credit Score Range?